ednmolina/ABeautifulStayInTheNeighborhood/README.md

 # Be Our Guest
 When booking a place to stay users typically know what part of town they want to stay.
 Choosing the right Airbnb can come down to a few key features not yet captured in the Airbnb listing such as neighborhood activity (like noise in the area) and price fluctuation over the past 30 days.
-Be Our Guest enables users to view common 311 complaints
+Be Our Guest enables users to view common 311 complaints.
+A visualization of the Airbnb listings, nearest complaints, and other information can be seen on [this site](http://datapipe.space/).

 ## Datasets
 The two datasets used in this projects come from Airbnb and NYC Open Data.
 There are five years of listing, review, and pricing data available from Airbnb.
 The [NYC Airbnb](http://insideairbnb.com/get-the-data.html) totals to around 60+ GB.
 The [311 complaints dataset](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9) contains complaints from 2010 to the present.
 This data amounts to around 13 GB.